neerja007/ChEA/README.md

-please : edit fonts and styling and sizes and all in faculty and all in faculty and linked pages..and also, use proper words like "academic profile" and not "qualifications" like i did (by aditya) and also check the breaks..put uniform < br > tags between different headings.. i think i may ve put them randomly bullen differenciation for sub menus in faculty

-see a bit about table tag and try to get the borders proper or remove them completely..
+please : edit fonts and styling and sizes and all in faculty and all in faculty and linked pages..and also, use proper words like "academic profile" and not "qualifications" like i did (by aditya) and also check the breaks..put uniform < br > tags between different headings.. i think i may ve put them randomly bullen differenciation for sub menus in faculty. see a bit about table tag and try to get the borders proper or remove them completely..

 Neerja: